lukso-network/docs/docs/standards/nft-2.0/LSP8-Identifiable-Digital-Asset.md

 ## Introduction

-Non-Fungible assets represented mainly by **[ERC721](https://eips.ethereum.org/EIPS/eip-721)** and **[ERC1155](https://eips.ethereum.org/EIPS/eip-1155)** have a lot of limitations in terms of metadata, secure transfers, asset representation, and asset interaction.
+Non-Fungible assets such as **[ERC721](https://eips.ethereum.org/EIPS/eip-721)** and **[ERC1155](https://eips.ethereum.org/EIPS/eip-1155)** tokens have a lot of limitations in terms of metadata, secure transfers, asset representation, and asset interaction.
 This causes problems for users seeking, **full control** over which assets they accept or not, **more complex NFT functionality**, and a **simple user experience** while creating, buying, and exchanging assets.

 **[LSP8-IdentifiableDigitalAsset](#)** is the standard that aims to solve all problems mentioned above by:
-- Allowing, more secure transfers via **force boolean parameter**.
+- Allowing more secure transfers via **force boolean parameter**.
 - More asset metadata **via [LSP4-DigitalAssetMetadata](./LSP4-Digital-Asset-Metadata.md)**.
 - More asset representation **via bytes32 tokenIds**.
 - More interaction between the asset contract and the asset *sender/recipient* **via token hooks**.